openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/fakeclassnametest/FakeclassnametestPatch.md

 | [FakeclassnametestPatchSecurityInfo.@Nullable SecurityIndex](../../paths/fakeclassnametest/patch/FakeclassnametestPatchSecurityInfo.md#securityindex) | securityIndex<br>optional.
 Note: this will override the value in apiConfiguration |
 | @Nullable Duration | timeout<br>optional.
 Note: this will override the value in apiConfiguration |

-## FakeclassnametestPatchNullableRequest
+## PatchNullableRequest
-public static class FakeclassnametestPatchNullableRequest<br>
+public static class PatchNullableRequest<br>

 a class that stores the initial request inputs